Fatma-elzahra-Mo/Qr-Reader/README.md

 # Qr-Reader
+## This is a beginner level computer vision project implemented using opencv with python as its language
-simple project by using python and Open CV
+### simple project by using python and Open CV
+# requirements